IrvingRyan/LeetCode-Algorithm/README.md

 # LeetCode-Algorithm
-LeetCode Algorithms' solution , Every solution is coded in Java , Kotlin , Python and C+
+LeetCode Algorithms' solutions , Every solution is coded in Java , Kotlin , Python and C+